irrdnet/irrd/docs/users/queries/graphql.rst

 Introduction to GraphQL
 -----------------------
-GraphQL_ is a query language.
+* GraphQL_ is a query language.
 Under the hood, queries are sent with an HTTP POST request, where the payload is the query in GraphQL language.
 This language is inspired by JSON.
-The response is always JSON data.
+* The response is always JSON data.

-GraphQL uses a schema which defines which queries and responses exist.
+* GraphQL uses a schema that defines exactly which queries and responses exist.
   The schema can be introspected_.
 All query fields and response fields are defined in this schema, including their types.
-So you can use the schema to learn exactly what queries you can run, and what responses can look like.
+You can use the schema to learn exactly what queries you can run, and what responses can look like.

-Typically, you do not write the HTTP payloads yourself, but use a client library.
+* Typically, you do not write the HTTP payloads yourself, but use a client library.
 There are several `clients listed on the GraphQL website`_, and the awesome-graphql_ repository has even more.
 However, any HTTP library will work.

-In GraphQL, you always specify exactly which fields you want the API to return.
+* In GraphQL, you always specify exactly which fields you want the API to return.
   It uses camel case for names, so an RPSL attribute like ``tech-c`` will be referred to as ``techC`` in the GraphQL API.

 Here's an example IRRd GraphQL query::